guardian/goo/README.md

 1. `~/.aws/credentials`

     Ask your team to add you to the Frontend project in [janus](https://janus.gutools.co.uk).
-Follow the get AWS credentials, which will update your credentials file with:
+Follow the get AWS credentials link, which will update your credentials file with:

     ```
     [frontend]